Cloud Cost Optimization

 Oversized instances

 The most common source of waste.
-Instances provisioned at peak capacity or with a large safety margin that never get right-sized after initial deployment.
+Instances provisioned at peak capacity with a large safety margin that never get right-sized.
 CPU utilization below 20% on production workloads is common.
-We analyze actual utilization metrics over a representative period (at least 2-4 weeks) before recommending instance changes — not just current utilization, which may not capture workload peaks.
+We analyze actual utilization metrics over 2-4 weeks before recommending changes — not just current utilization, which may not capture peaks.

 Idle and unattached resources

 Stopped EC2 instances still incur EBS charges.
-Unattached EBS volumes, orphaned snapshots, unused Elastic IPs, and idle load balancers continue billing without doing anything useful.
-These accumulate over time in accounts where no one is regularly reviewing resource inventory.
-We identify and document every idle resource for review and cleanup — with owner identification so resources aren't deleted without checking with the team that created them.
+Unattached volumes, orphaned snapshots, unused Elastic IPs, and idle load balancers continue billing without doing anything useful.
+We identify every idle resource with owner identification so nothing is deleted without team confirmation.

 On-demand pricing for stable workloads

-On-demand pricing is the most expensive way to run workloads that run continuously.
-AWS Reserved Instances and Savings Plans, Azure Reserved VM Instances, and GCP Committed Use Discounts offer 30-72% discounts in exchange for 1-3 year commitments.
-Organizations that haven't purchased commitments for their stable baseline workloads are paying the full on-demand rate for things that will run regardless.
+On-demand is the most expensive way to run continuous workloads.
+Reserved Instances and Savings Plans offer 30-72% discounts for 1-3 year commitments.
 We analyze utilization patterns, identify commitment opportunities, and model the breakeven and savings for each option.

 Data transfer and egress charges

 Data transfer is often the most surprising item on cloud bills.
-Egress from cloud to the internet, cross-region data transfer, and cross-AZ traffic within a region all generate charges.
-Architecture decisions — where you place your cache, how services communicate, where backups are stored — have direct cost implications that aren't always apparent when the architecture is designed.
-We identify high-transfer patterns and recommend changes that reduce them where feasible.
+Egress, cross-region transfer, and cross-AZ traffic all generate charges.
+Architecture decisions — cache placement, service communication, backup storage — have direct cost implications.
+We identify high-transfer patterns and recommend feasible changes.

 Non-production environments running 24/7

-Development, staging, and test environments often don't need to run continuously.
-Scheduling them to stop outside business hours — typically nights and weekends — can reduce their cost by 60-70% without affecting anyone who actually uses them.
-We identify environments where scheduled shutdown is feasible and implement automation to start and stop them on schedule.
+Dev, staging, and test environments often don't need to run continuously.
+Scheduling them to stop outside business hours can reduce their cost by 60-70%.
+We identify environments where scheduled shutdown is feasible and implement start/stop automation.

 Missing tagging and cost allocation

 Without consistent resource tagging, you can see what your cloud costs but not why.
-You can't allocate costs to specific teams, products, or projects.
-You can't identify which workloads are driving cost growth.
-Tagging standards — consistently applied and enforced — are the prerequisite for meaningful cost management.
-We define tagging standards, implement enforcement via policy (AWS Service Control Policies, Azure Policy), and build cost allocation reports from the tag structure.
+You can't allocate costs to teams, products, or projects.
+We define tagging standards, implement enforcement via policy (SCPs, Azure Policy), and build cost allocation reports from the tag structure.

 How a cost optimization engagement works